ibm-cloud-docs/vpc/known-issues.md

 Generic operating system custom image is a beta feature that is available to select customers for evaluation and testing purposes.
 To request to be included in the evaluation of this beta feature, contact IBM Support.
 {: beta}

-**Issue:** The metadata for Block Storage Snapshots and boot volumes do not include the `operating_system.user_data_format` or `operating_system.allow_user_image_creation` API properties.
-The APIs for these resources that return metadata about them is not going to be different from what was displayed before this feature.
-The new `operating_system` properties will not be included in the `operating_system` object within that data.
+**Issue:** Currently, for the beta release, the metadata for Block Storage Snapshots and boot volumes do not include the new `operating_system.user_data_format` or `operating_system.allow_user_image_creation` API properties.
+This issue will be fixed by the end of the beta period.

 ### Checksum not available for some public images
 {: #RIOS-1410}